letscloud-community/letscloud-openapi-gpt/README.md

 **"GPT not responding to commands"**
 - **Private GPT**: Ensure your API key is properly configured in the GPT settings
-- **Public GPT**: Make sure you've set up your API key in the conversation
+- **Public GPT**: Make sure you've provided your API key in the conversation
 - Try restarting the conversation

 ### **Recommended Solution**